My boyfriend is depressed

 Coping with their bouts of depression

-If depression has got its claws into your partner you might be torn about whether to offer help, or just leave them to it.
+If your partner is struggling with depression you might be torn about whether to offer help, or just leave them to it.
 Don’t wait for them to tell you what they need.
 They probably won’t ask for it, as depression is very good at convincing people they’re worthless and they shouldn’t reach out.

 The best thing you can do is just let them know you care and keep checking in with them.
 Something as simple as a text message saying: “I’m thinking of you,” can make a huge difference.